veeresht/CommPy/README.rst

 How can I contribute?
 ~~~~~~~~~~~~~~~~~~~~~
-I have put a board on Trello to track the progress of CommPy.
-Take a look here_.
-Select your feature, implement it and send me a pull request :).
+Implement any feature you want and send me a pull request :).
 If you want to suggest new features or discuss anything related to CommPy, please get in touch with me.

 How do I use CommPy?
 ~~~~~~~~~~~~~~~~~~~~